What is email marketing?

 6. Unsubscribe and Spam Rates

 When creating email marketing campaigns, there is always a risk of the recipient unsubscribing from your email list or the recipient or server marking your email as spam.
 When a recipient unsubscribes, you are losing that marketing contact, limiting your ability to communicate with them.
 In addition, spam reports will negatively impact your email reputation, similar to a hard bounce.
 To limit unsubscribes or spam flags, do not bombard your audience and always provide relevant content.

 7. Overall ROI

-In regards to e-commerce companies, the overall return on investment (ROI) can indicate the value of the email marketing strategies to generate leads or increase sales.
+In regards to ecommerce companies, the overall return on investment (ROI) can indicate the value of the email marketing strategies to generate leads or increase sales.
 Depending on the email’s objective, you can measure how the outcome impacted your revenue when divided by the total spend.

 Email marketing can be an effective tool when thoughtfully created and thoroughly analyzed.
-Tracking the above KPI list will develop a framework of effective email marketing strategies.
+Tracking the above KPI list will develop a framework for effective email marketing strategies.
 It allows you to maximize your email marketing skills to ensure your company is creating and your recipients are receiving the most relevant content.

 Use your KPI takeaways and improve your email’s performance by following these 10 email tips!